brycewray/hugo-site/content/posts/2020/12/gems-in-rough.md

 .italic, i, cite, em, var, address, dfn, h3, h5, h6 {  /* dealing with Inter VF */
   font-variation-settings: 'slnt' -8;
   /* previous is needed by Chromium and Safari; its presence makes Firefox "over-slant" Inter VF,
-     so we override that below with the @-moz-document url-prefix media query for Firefox */
+     so we override that below with the media query for Firefox */
   font-style: oblique 8deg;
   /* previous is needed by Firefox and Safari; it apparently has no effect on Chromium */ }

-@-moz-document url-prefix() {
+@supports (-moz-appearance: none) {
   .italic, i, cite, em, var, address, dfn, h3, h5, h6 {  /* dealing with Inter VF */
     /* font-variation-settings: normal; */
     font-style: normal;